timescale/docs/promscale/installation/helm.md

 <highlight type="note">
 If you do not configure the user credentials before you start, they are randomly generated.
-When this happens, the `helm update` command does not rotate the credentials, to prevent breaking the database.
+When this happens, the `helm upgrade` command does not rotate the credentials, to prevent breaking the database by changing the database credentials instead it uses the same credentials that are generated during the `helm install`.
 </highlight>

 <procedure>